OutSystems/docs-support/src/enterprise/licensing/manage/get-license-for-env.md

 ---
-summary: On the cloud we'll manage the licensing for you.
-On-premises you need to get a license and install it on your environment.
-Use the Licensing portal for this.
+summary: On the OutSystems Cloud we'll manage the licensing for you.
+For self-managed you need to get a license and install it on your environment.
+Use the Customer Portal for this.
 en_title: 03 Get a license file for an environment
 ---

 # Get a license file for an environment

-This article contains the steps to obtain OutSystems licensing files: necessary while installing and upgrading your OutSystems self-managed environments.
+This article contains the steps to obtain OutSystems licensing files, which are required while installing and upgrading your OutSystems self-managed environments.

-## Cloud environments
+## OutSystems Cloud environments

-**The OutSystems team manages all the licensing** of your **cloud environments**.
+**The OutSystems team manages all the licensing** of your **OutSystems Cloud environments**.
 When you get a new cloud environment, it is already activated and ready for you to start using it.

-## On-premises environments
+## Self-managed environments

-For your **on-premises environments, you'll need to obtain and install the license in each environment**.
+For your **self-managed environments, you'll need to obtain and install the license in each environment**.

 To get a license for an environment, navigate to the **environment management console** at `http://<yourenvironment>/ServiceCenter`.
 In the '**Administration**' tab, navigate to the '**Licensing**' submenu.